-- 1. All requirements for the Bachelor of Environmental Engineering degree. - All generic University requirements for the Honors Degree (see page 45).
-Graduate courses approved for this purpose by the department may be counted as Honors courses - The Honors Thesis must be within the disciplines of Civil and Environmental Engineering and successfully presented orally in front of a committee approved by the department Undergraduate Committee.
+- All requirements for the Bachelor of Environmental Engineering degree.
+All generic University requirements for the Honors Degree (see page 52). - Graduate courses approved for this purpose by the department may be - 3.
+The Honors Thesis must be within the disciplines of Civil and Environmental Engineering and successfully presented orally in front of a committee approved by the department Undergraduate Committee.